ecoshub/breakx/README.md

 	list := []int{10, 11, 12, 13, 14, 15}

 	for _, element := range list {
-		// when element is equal
-		// to control value it will hit the breakpoint breakx.PointEqual(control, element)
+		// when element is equal to control value it is going to hit the breakpoint breakx.PointEqual(control, element)
 	}
 }